SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 ## Objective
 ![](assets/module2/images/Module2_Overview.svg)<br>
-**Module 2** is mostly about setting up an HTTP request endpoint that will take a User submitted GreetingEvent and pub/sub the event onto a kafka topic.
+**Module 2** is mostly about:
+1. Setting up an HTTP request endpoint that will take a User submitted greeting
+2. Convert the input fields into a `GreetingEvent`
+3. PubSub the event through a kafka topic
+4. Log the event to stdout for us to verify the event was read from kafka

 <br>